-My name is Travis Oler, and I am a 2022 candidate for the Idaho House of Representatives for Bingham County, Legislative District 31, Seat B.
+My name is Travis Oler, and I am a 2022 candidate for the Idaho House of Representatives for Bingham County and Butte County, Legislative District 30, Seat B.

-I am a 49-year-old US Army veteran who grew up in Bingham County on a family farm and graduated from Shelley High School in 1989.
+I am a 51-year-old US Army veteran who grew up in Bingham County on a family farm and graduated from Shelley High School in 1989.

 I am supporting the farmers’ Right to Repair bill, and I have promised Bingham County’s farmers that I will fight tooth and nail to get it fixed and passed.
 My opponent, Julianne Young, voted in committee to kill the farmers’ Right to Repair bill.
 Julianne is no friend to Idaho’s farmers, which is why the local Bingham County Farm Bureau Board endorsed Julianne’s opponent during the Republican Primary in May of 2020.